anaclumos/extracranial/Research/pages/HTMX.md

 </button>
 ```

-> This tells HTMX: "When a user clicks on this button, issue an HTTP POST request to '/clicked' and use the content from the response to replace the element with the id `parent-div` in the DOM." [htmx - Documentation](https://htmx.org/docs/)
+> This tells HTMX: "When a user clicks on this button, issue an HTTP POST request to '/clicked' and use the content from the response to replace the element with the id `parent-div` in the [[DOM]]." [htmx - Documentation](https://htmx.org/docs/)